London Tourist Board: Borough activity and planning

 Some of the other activities were as follows:

 Mini guides — Richmond (1975) and Hounslow (1977) were the first.

 Hillingdon Tourist Information Centre (TIC) opened in 1977 – there were 19 TICs across London by May 1989.
 LTB support included staff training, reference kits and TIC managers meetings.

 Richmond set up a tourism association following a presentation and urging by LTB.

 Developing ideas and activity with borough such as Islington, Greenwich, Croydon – meetings, site promotion, environmental improvement.

 More promotions from 1981

 London did not rest on its laurels, a series of major marketing campaigns followed in the 1980s helped by such events as the wedding of Prince Charles and Diana Spencer in July 1981.
-LTB's press and information staff set up a London information point at the Royal Wedding official press centre.
+Its press and information staff set up a London information point at the Royal Wedding official press centre.